cspr-rad/actus-spec/spec/main.typ

 denominator.
 The denominator must not be zero and should not be negative.
 Rational numbers should be specified in normalised form.

+The integers that make up a rational must have no range restriction.

 #examples("rational")

 == Positive Rational <type_PositiveRational>

 A positive rational number is a rational number (see @type_Rational) except instead of a pair of integers it is a pair of naturals (see @type_Natural).

+The naturals that make up a positive rational must have no range restriction.

 #examples("positive-rational")